 Your doctor will talk with you about your medical history and conduct a physical exam.
 No test can confirm a diagnosis of pyoderma gangrenosum.
 But your doctor may order a variety of tests to rule out other conditions that may have similar signs or symptoms.
+These may include blood tests, a skin biopsy and other tests.

 - Pain medication.
 Depending on the extent of your wounds, you may benefit from pain medication, especially when dressings are being changed.

-In addition to applying medicine directly to your wounds, your doctor or wound care specialist will cover them with a moist (not wet or dry) dressing and, perhaps, an elasticized wrap.
+In addition to applying medicine directly to your wounds, your doctor or wound care specialist will cover them with a nonadherent, moist (not wet or dry) dressing and, perhaps, an elasticized wrap.
 You may be asked to keep the affected area elevated.

-Follow your doctor's instructions carefully regarding wound care.
+Follow your doctor's instructions regarding wound care.
 This is especially important because many of the oral medications prescribed for pyoderma gangrenosum suppress your immune system, which increases your risk of infection.

 Because pyoderma gangrenosum can be made worse by cuts to the skin, surgery to remove dead tissue is not usually considered a good treatment option.
 Trauma to the skin may worsen existing ulcers or trigger new ones.